 National Margarita Day

-National Margarita Day is a day celebrated on February 22nd every year and is a day used to honor the cocktail that is usually made of a combination of tequila, triple sec and various fruit juices (such as lemon or lime).
-While the drink – and to a lesser extent the holiday dedicated to it – is widely known not only in the United States but around the world, no one really knows the origins of either one.
+National Margarita Day is celebrated on February 22nd every year and is used to honor the cocktail that is typically made of a combination of tequila, triple sec, and various fruit juices, such as lemon or lime.
+While the drink—and to a lesser extent, the holiday dedicated to it—is widely known not only in the United States but around the world, no one knows the origins of either one.

 History

-The fact of the matter is that no one really knows when the margarita was invented – or National Margarita Day for that matter, but the drink is believed to have been invented sometime around World War II.
+The fact of the matter is that no one knows when the margarita was invented—or National Margarita Day, for that matter—but the drink is believed to have been invented sometime around World War II.
 One of the most common origin stories associated with this drink is that it was invented by Rancho La Gloria restaurant owner Carlos Herrera in 1938.

-While all of these origin stories may or may not account for when this drink was created, it is known that the first published recipe of this drink occurred in the December 1958 issue of Esquire.
+While all of these origin stories may or may not account for when this drink was created, it is known that the first published recipe for this drink occurred in the December 1958 issue of Esquire.
 This recipe called for an ounce of tequila with dashes of triple sec and lime juice.

-At this point in time, the drink began to spread across North America, but it wouldn’t really gain mass popularity until almost twenty years later when a musician called Jimmy Buffett released a song called Margaritaville.
+At this point, the drink began to spread across North America, but it wouldn’t gain mass popularity until almost twenty years later when musician Jimmy Buffett released a song called “Margaritaville.”
 With all that being said, it’s still not clear when National Margarita Day was invented.
-Like the drink it is named after, it’s origins have been buried in history.
+Like the drink it is named after, its origins have been buried in history.

-The Best way to celebrate National Margarita Day is by choosing your favorite recipe and whipping one up, or by going to your favorite bar and ordering one of these icy cold concoctions.
-It is also advised that when you enjoy this libation, you enjoy other Mexican culinary treats such as tacos, nachos or enchiladas.
-And if you’re in a particularly festive mood, then you might try throwing on Jimmy Buffet’s Margaritaville for your listening enjoyment.
+The best way to celebrate National Margarita Day is by choosing your favorite recipe and whipping one up, or by going to your favorite bar and ordering one of these icy cold concoctions.
+It is also advised that when you enjoy this libation, you pair it with other Mexican culinary treats such as tacos, nachos, or enchiladas.
+And if you’re in a particularly festive mood, then you might try playing Jimmy Buffett’s “Margaritaville” for your listening enjoyment.